-There are many things you can do to help your body and mind stay calm and cope with elevated stress levels during the current global health crisis.
+There are many things you can do to help your body and mind stay calm and cope with elevated stress levels we’re all experiencing right now.
 Starting with strategies to support the foundation of your health is paramount when it comes to stress adaptation.

 Get enough sleep.